CU-ESIIL/FCC24_Group_4/docs/project-documentation/methods.md

 Additionally we geocoded addresses to get spatial coordinates of mill locations.

 ## Data Analysis
-Describe steps taken to analyze data and resulting files in team data store file structure.

 ### segment_geospatial
 Using the samgeo package in Python (https://samgeo.gishub.org/) we tested three methods for detection of log piles.
 We envision this to be a quick way to distinguish area of log piles at a sawmill, potentially serving as a metric of production.
 We tested these methods on one site.